Chris Robinson (hurdler): Career

 On 1 June 2025, he finished runner-up in the 400 metres in the long hurdles category at the 2025 Philadelphia Slam.
 He ran a season's best time of 48.05 seconds to win the 400 metres hurdles at the Golden Spike Ostrava on 24 June despite struggling with a kit issue that caused him to adjust his shorts several times mid-race.

 He finished third behind Rai Benjamin and Caleb Dean in the final of the 400 metres hurdles at the 2025 USA Outdoor Track and Field Championships in Eugene.
 Selected for the 2025 World Athletics Championships in Tokyo, Japan, in September 2025, he was a semi-finalist in the men's 400 metres hurdles, but suffered an injury in his semi-final and was unable to finish the race.

+On 1 March 2026, he was second behind Khaleb McRae in the 400 metres at the 2026 USA Indoor Track and Field Championships, running 45.36 seconds.
+He was selected to represent the United States at the 2026 World Athletics Indoor Championships in Toruń, Poland, and won his semi-final to qualify for the 400 metres final.
+In the split final, he won the first race to finish fourth overall with a time of 45.55 seconds.
+He also ran in the men’s 4 × 400 metres relay with the team winning the gold medal.
+On 4 July, Robinson placed fifth in 44.88 seconds in the 400 metres race at the 2026 Prefontaine Classic.
+On 26 July, Robinson won by almost a full second with a season's best time of 47.61 seconds in the final of the 400 metres hurdles at the 2026 USA Championships in New York.